 For tailored advice around selling a business in a specific sector, choose from the sector guides below which currently cover a dozen core industries.

-"The vendor actually ultimately received twice as much for the sale of the second 50% shareholding than they did for the first 50% shareholding, therefore significantly exceeding initial expectations."How to sell a manufacturing business
+"The vendor actually ultimately received twice as much for the sale of the second 50% shareholding than they did for the first 50% shareholding, therefore significantly exceeding initial expectations."Selling a manufacturing business

 "The business was sold within six months of being appointed for four times the pre-tax profit which exceeded the vendor’s expectations."Children’s Nursery, How to sell your business in the education sector